damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 git config gitopen.gitlab.domain git.example.com
 ```

-You can even open different remotes and branches if you have set them up.
+You can even open different remotes and branches if they have been set up.
 Read more in the [examples section][git-open-examples].

 ## `.gitconfig` on steroids

 The `.gitconfig` file contains information on how you want Git to behave on
 certain circumstances.
 There are options you can set at a repository level,
-but you can also set them in a global `.gitconfig` so that all local configs
+but you can also set them in a global `.gitconfig` so that all local config
 will inherit its values.

 The very first encounter with `.gitconfig` was probably when you set your
 name and email address for Git to know who you are.
-To know more about the options `.gitconfig` can take see the [Git documentation
+To know more about the options `.gitconfig` can take, see the [Git documentation
-about `.gitconfig`][gitconfig].
+on `.gitconfig`][gitconfig].

-Let's explore some of them that we found most useful.
+Let's explore some of the most useful config options.

 ###  Set a global `.gitignore`